pypa/packaging.python.org/source/tutorials/installing-packages.rst

 You should get some output like ``Python 3.6.3``.
-If you do not have Python, please install the latest 3.x version from `python.org`_ or refer to the `Installing Python`_ section of the Hitchhiker's Guide to Python.
+If you do not have Python, please install the latest 3.x version from `python.org`_ or refer to the :ref:`Installing Python <python-guide:installation>` section of the Hitchhiker's Guide to Python.

 ..
 Note:: If you're a newcomer and you get an error like this: